 We all have a list of things to do in and around the house or apartment.
 Maybe you need to clean up your room?
 Or clean your fridge?
 How about making your own soap or no poo shampoo instead of going out to buy some?

 In daily life, there is usually not enough time to do things yourself.
 But now you have plenty of time – so instead of buying new items, try to repair broken ones, upcycle and repurpose old ones or make things yourself.
-Get inspired on Utopia.org:affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Get inspired on Utopia.org:underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?